Marco Ricci: Stays in England

 Through the prompting of Charles Montagu, 4th Earl of Manchester, and British ambassador to Venice, in late 1708 Ricci traveled to England, and on his way there he stopped in the Netherlands to study Dutch landscape painting.
 In England, he frequently collaborated with the artist Pellegrini in the staging of Italian works at the Queen's Theatre in Haymarket.
 The pair painted stage scenery for two Italian operas, Pyrrhus and Demetrius by Alessandro Scarlatti and Nicola Haym, and Camilla by Antonio Maria Bononcini and Silvio Stampiglia, with English libretti by Owen McSwiney.
 With Pellegrini, he executed six large mythological canvases for Burlington House.
 Ricci returned to Venice in 1711, but came back to England with his uncle Sebastiano the following year, with whom he collaborated on several commissions.
 During his time in England, Marco Ricci also painted several landscapes, capriccios, and the wry painting Opera Rehearsal for Charles Howard, 3rd Earl of Carlisle.
 His production as a landscapist can be divided into four categories: alpine views or pastorals, violent country storms, ruins, and scenes of villages or courtyards.
 While the medium of many of his works was oil on canvas, about half of his output, smaller in dimension, was tempera applied to goatskin.

 Venice

 Marco Ricci returned to Venice in 1716, living with his uncle there until his death.
 Ricci's output in the 1720s was prodigious, and his production encompassed landscapes, capriccios, gouaches on vellum, drawings of stage designs and caricatures.
 He collaborated with Sebastiano on monumental figurative paintings.
 From 1723, Marco Ricci etched several plates from his own designs, consisting of views and landscapes, with ruins and figures, including a notable set of twenty-three prints which anticipate Piranesi.
 Important patrons of Ricci in Venice were Consul Smith and Zanetti the Elder.
 Marco Ricci can be regarded as the initiator of a new Venetian landscape style, which became an immediate international success.
 He died in Venice in 1730.
-Among his pupils were Domenico and Giuseppe Valeriani.
+Among his pupils were Domenico Bernardo Zilotti and Giuseppe Valeriani.